John Wolford: New York Jets

-After going undrafted in the 2018 NFL Draft, Wolford signed as an undrafted free agent with the New York Jets.
-He played in most of the preseason finale against the Philadelphia Eagles, completing 8 passes on 20 attempts for 89 yards and an interception.
-He was cut from the Jets on September 4.
+After going undrafted in the 2018 NFL draft, Wolford signed as an undrafted free agent with the New York Jets.
+He played in most of the preseason finale against the Philadelphia Eagles, completing 8-of-20 pass attempts for 89 yards and an interception.
+He was waived on September 2, 2018 and signed to the practice squad the next day.
+On September 4, he was released from the practice squad to make room for former New York Giants quarterback Davis Webb.

 Arizona Hotshots

 The Arizona Hotshots drafted Wolford with their second-round pick in the 2019 AAF QB Draft.
-He entered the preseason competing with first-round pick Trevor Knight for the starting job; in the Hotshots' sole preseason game against the Birmingham Iron, Wolford completed 9 of 14 passes for 116 yards, a touchdown, and a two-point conversion.
+He entered the preseason competing with first-round pick Trevor Knight for the starting job; in the Hotshots' sole preseason game against the Birmingham Iron, Wolford completed 9-of-14 passes for 116 yards, a touchdown, and a two-point conversion.
 He was named starter prior to the regular season.

-In the first game of the regular season, a 38–22 win over the Salt Lake Stallions, Wolford completed 18 of 29 passes for 275 yards, four touchdowns, and two two-point conversions; for his performance, he was named Week 1 AAF Offensive Player of the Week.
-He earned a second Player of the Week award in Week 7, when he completed 15 of 19 passes for 212 yards, two touchdowns, one interception, and a 126.3 passer rating and ran for a 35-yard touchdown in a 32–15 victory against the San Diego Fleet.
-Statistically, he was the 2nd best quarterback in the AAF's lone season.
+In the first game of the regular season, a 38–22 win over the Salt Lake Stallions, Wolford completed 18-of-29 passes for 275 yards, four touchdowns, and two two-point conversions; for his performance, he was named Week 1 AAF Offensive Player of the Week.
+He earned a second Player of the Week award in Week 7, when he completed 15-of-19 passes for 212 yards, two touchdowns, one interception, and a 126.3 passer rating.
+He also ran for a 35-yard touchdown in a 32–15 victory against the San Diego Fleet.